BasThomas/basthomas.github.io/resume.md

 Bachelor Computer Science.

-## Projects

-#### Swift for Good co-author

-Swift for Good is a book written by 20 top authors and speakers, with 100% of all revenue going to charity.
-I contributed a chapter on accessibility.

-#### raywenderlich.com Tech Editor, *June 2019 – July 2020*

-Technical editing of iOS articles for RayWenderlich.

-#### Swift Weekly Brief, *January 2018 – November 2020*

-Bringing you an overview of what's been happening in open source Swift every other Thursday.
-I was a long term contributor, and took over curation of the newsletter in January 2018.

 ## Talks
 - Building an Accessibility Culture, One Step at a Time @ Swift Connection 2024, France
 - (Apple) Accessibility at WeTransfer @ Apple Academy Naples, 2023, Italy